 In 1887 Rathenau freed himself from the American Edison company and Deutsche Bank and Siemens became shareholders.
 The company became known as Allgemeine Elektricitäts-Gesellschaft (AEG).
 By the early 1890s the small company developed into an international group of companies with around 3000 employees.
 Rathenau’s and AEG’s relationship with Siemens was increasingly determined by confrontation and competition rather than cooperation.
 Negotiations on the termination of the cooperation agreement had already begun in 1888.
 At the beginning of the 1890s, the conflict escalated into a price war in all areas, before an amicable unbundling of the contractual relations was achieved in 1894.
-A mixture of cooperation and competition remained decisive in the period that followed – for example in the area of wireless communications, after the Telefunken-Gesellschaft was founded as a joint venture at the instigation of Kaiser Wilhelm II.
+A mixture of cooperation and competition remained decisive in the period that followed – for example in the area of wireless communications, after the Telefunken-Gesellschaft was founded as a joint venture at the instigation of Emperor Wilhelm II.

 The clash was due not least to the clash between two opposing types of entrepreneurs and the corporate cultures they shaped.
 Werner von Siemens was the inventor-entrepreneur operating on the basis of a family business, who only entered new markets cautiously and with his own technical know-how.
 Rathenau, on the other hand, is often referred to as the first “manager-entrepreneur” who specialized from the outset and entered promising markets with aggressive sales strategies on the basis of acquired patents.
 Rathenau represented a new and “modern” type of entrepreneur with this corporate planning oriented towards flexible adaptation to market forces and with an entrepreneurial understanding oriented towards internationalisation, market opening and marketing.